-Name, Province or State, and Country of Residence Position Held Principal Occupation for the Last Five Years Director Since David M. Vankka Calgary, Alberta, Canada Director Audit Committee Member Reserves & HSE Committee Member Mr. Vankka has been one of our directors since June 28, 2016.
+Name, Province or State, and Country of Residence Position Held Principal Occupation for the Last Five Years Director Since of Residence David M. Vankka Director Calgary, Alberta, Audit Committee Canada Audit Committee Member Reserves & HSE Committee Member Mr. Vankka has been one of our directors since June 28, 2016.
 Mr. Vankka is the President, Chief Financial Officer and Portfolio Manager at ICM Asset Management Inc., where he has been employed since June 2016.
-He has also served as Managing Director of Energy Investment Banking at Canaccord Genuity Corp. from November 2012 to January 2016; as Managing Director of Investment Banking at Dundee Securities Ltd. from April 2011 to July 2012; as Vice President of Risk Management at Gluskin Sheff + Associates, Inc. from October 2009 until April 2011; and as Managing Director of Institutional Sales & Trading at Macquarie Tristone (formerly, Tristone Capital Inc.) for seven years.
-He has over 25 years of capital markets experience, with a strong background in institutional trading and investment banking, particularly in the oil and gas sector.
+He has also served as Managing Director of Energy Investment Banking at Canaccord Genuity Corp. from November 2012 to January 2016; as Managing Director of Investment Banking at Dundee Securities Ltd. from April 2011 to July 2012; as Vice President of Risk Management at Gluskin Sheff + Associates, Inc. from October 2009 until April 2011; and was a Founder and Managing Director of Institutional Sales & Trading at Tristone Capital Inc. for seven years prior to its sale to Macquarie Group.
+He has over 30 years of capital markets experience, with a strong background in institutional trading and investment banking, particularly in the oil and gas sector.
 He holds Bachelor of Commerce with distinction from the University of Calgary.
 Mr. Vankka is a Chartered Professional Accountant, Chartered Accountant, and a CFA charterholder.
 Mr. Vankka owns 48,500 Common Shares, amounting to approximately 0.42% of the issued and outstanding Common Shares of the Company.
-Mr. Vanka also holds \$9,000 in Debentures.
-June 2016 Tony Angelidis Calgary, Alberta, Canada President Chief Executive Officer Mr. Angelidis has been President and Chief Executive Officer of Clearview since April of 2018.
-Prior thereto, Mr. Angelidis was president and CEO of Bashaw Oil Corp. a role he entered after 34 years of experience in Western Canadian exploration and development.
-Prior to joining Clearview, Mr. Angelidis held a number of Director and Officer positions at other junior E&P companies.
-Most notably, as the Co-Founder of Delphi Energy Corp., Mr. Angelidis was a Director and Senior VP of Exploration.
-Mr. Angelidis was also the Co-Founder of both Renata Resources and Prize Energy, both high-growth E&P entities that were eventually sold to Rio Alto and Canadian Superior, respectively.
-Mr. Angelidis holds a Bachelor of Science in Geology from McGill University.
-Mr. Angelidis owns 15,762 Common Shares, amounting to approximately 0.14% of the issued and outstanding Common Shares of the Company.
-Mr. Angelidis also holds \$5,100 in Debentures.
+Mr. Vankka also holds \$9,000 in Debentures.
+June 2016 Rod Hume Calgary, Alberta, Canada President Chief Executive Officer Mr. Hume joined Clearview on September 1, 2021 as interim Vice President, Engineering and Chief Operating Officer and was appointed as Vice President, Engineering and Chief Operating Officer in a full capacity on December 1, 2021.
+On September 2, 2022, Mr. Hume was appointed interim President and Chief Executive Officer and was appointed President and Chief Executive Officer in a full capacity on November 28, 2022.
+Prior to Clearview Mr. Hume was Senior Vice President, Engineering at Delphi Energy Corp. from 2006-19 and Senior Exploitation Engineer from 2005-06.
+Prior to that, Mr. Hume was Exploitation Manager at Dominion Exploration Canada Ltd. from 2002-05 and Exploitation Engineer at Devon Canada Corporation/Anderson Exploration Ltd. from 1997-2002.
+Mr. Hume holds a Bachelor of Science in Mechanical Engineering from the University of Calgary and is a member of the Association of Professional Engineers and Geoscientists of Alberta, and the Society of Petroleum Engineers International.
 N/A Brian Kohlhammer Calgary, Alberta, Canada Vice President, Finance Chief Financial Officer Mr. Kohlhammer joined the Clearview team in April of 2018 from Bashaw Oil Corp.
 Prior to that, Mr. Kohlhammer was VP Finance and CFO at a number of other junior oil and gas companies, namely Delphi Energy Corp., Virtus Energy and Renata Resources Inc. Mr. Kohlhammer is a Chartered Professional Accountant, Chartered Accountant with more than 30 years of experience in financial reporting, financial analysis, budgeting, risk management, banking, public equity and debt markets and investor relations.
 Mr. Kohlhammer holds a Bachelor of Commerce degree from the University of Saskatchewan.
-Mr. Kohlhammer owns 29,552 Common Shares, amounting to approximately 0.25% of the issued and outstanding Common Shares of the Company.
-Mt.
-Kohlhammer also holds \$3,300 in Debentures.
-N/A
+Mr. Kohlhammer owns 29,552 Common Shares, amounting to approximately 0.25% of the issued and outstanding Common N/A